P91 is a Creep Resistant Steel – Weld Performance is Dependent on Chemical Composition

-We provided an assessment of weld procedures and metallurgy for attaching appendages to P91 heavy wall pipe.
+An assessment of welding procedures and metallurgy was performed for attaching appendages to P91 heavy wall pipe.

 Failures in times as short as 1500 hours after start up were found in a power plant.
 The cause was found to be related to the original P91 supplier – including hot forming, and improper post weld heat treatment.
 Appendages such as lifting lugs and alignment fixtures are welded to heavy wall pipe to facilitate installation of piping in a power plant.
 After these appendages have served their purpose, they are removed.
 These appendages are generally located adjacent to circumferential welds that are subjected to post weld heat treatment (PWHT) as required for the P91 steel.